EdNutting/docker-jekyll-stack/README.md

 ## Using this docker image

 You can `FROM` the associated docker image directly to use `stack`.
 It excludes the build sources.

+Note: Give your Docker instance 4 CPUs and 8GB RAM minimum or the build may randomly fail.